ArtyETH06/WishcardMaker/README.md

 So you will be able to **send your wishcard**, by copying the URL and send it to someone (thats why i decided to use the *Get* method)

+You might be questioning,why `GET`method ?
+Bcause when the website will be up,you'll be able to send your wishcard directly with the URL !

 ## How it works
 There are 2 way to use this wishcard maker: